pryrt/nppConfigCheck/DEVNOTES.md

   module, where I can test individual functions with full coverage, then just rely on my development of the script to make sure it's working right; try to keep it nearly all glue.

+After deleting all the d# and delme and script-running attempts, I realized that I probably should have kept something and moved it to xt\ for doing author tests.
+  I suppose if I really want to, I could go through the git history on those commits and find their source later.